artix41/blog/blog/_posts/2026-05-04-topological-qec.md

 # Conclusion

 At the beginning of this post, we asked for a method to construct parity-check matrices satisfying three conditions: orthogonality, sparsity, and non-zero $$k$$ with growing $$d$$.
 We found out that algebraic topology provides us with a systematic way to construct orthogonal sparse matrices, by using the boundary operators of manifold cellulations.
 This works because these boundary operators satisfy the chain complex condition, which is precisely the orthogonality condition required by CSS codes.
 But we haven't said anything about the parameters of the codes generated this way: can we guarantee that they have non-zero $$k$$ and growing $$d$$?
-This is what we will explore in the next post, where we will introduce one of the most powerful tools of algebraic topology: the homology and cohomology groups of a chain complex.
+This is what we will explore in the next post, where we will introduce one of the most powerful tools of algebraic topology: the homology group of a chain complex.

 **Acknowledgment**: Thanks to George Umbrarescu for his feedbacks on the post.
 {:.message}